Changes in British English pronunciation during the twentieth century

 and partly because its highly-influential advisory Pronunciation

-Research Unit finds it leads to a life freer from tiresome ill-informed
+Research Unit in the past found it led to a life freer from tiresome ill-informed

-listener's complaints of "falling standards" if they eg promote
+listener's complaints of "falling standards" if they eg promoted

-been known to be subject to weak fricative articulation since Gimson
+/g/ were known to be subject to weak fricative articulation since

-first pointed out the fact in 1962 but it's a phenomenon that goes
+first pointed out the fact in 1962 but it was a phenomenon that went

-largely unrecognised, no doubt because it doesn't happen initially in
+largely unrecognised, no doubt because it didn't happen initially in

 increasing